d-bl/GroundForge/docs/help/Reshape-Patterns.md

 ---------

 When done with adjusting the pattern you might do all kind of other things with it.
 Such as scaling to match your thread width, fill a shape in your design, [bend] it to make a fan, add columns or rows to the patch or whatever.
 The editor of your choice will have its own tutorials and manuals for these tasks.

+Veronika Irvine wrote some lace related tutorials for InkScape on a [blog].

 [bend]: http://tavmjong.free.fr/INKSCAPE/MANUAL/html/Paths-LivePathEffects-BendTool.html